 - Double check that your Exchange account settings are correct:

-When you first define them to Jolla, everything might appear to go through, but if the settings are wrong you might not be able to receive or send any data from your Exchange Account.
+When you first define them to your Sailfish device, everything might appear to go through, but if the settings are wrong you might not be able to receive or send any data from your Exchange Account.